Planning a Square-Foot Garden: Grow More Crops in Less Space

 What Is Square-Foot Gardening?

 This planting method was developed by American author and TV presenter Mel Bartholomew in the 1970s.
-It’s a simple way to create easy-to-manage gardens with raised beds that need a minimum of time spent maintaining them.
+It’s a simple way to create easy-to-manage gardens with raised beds that need minimum maintenance time.
 SFG advocates claim it produces more, uses less soil and water, and takes much less time to maintain than a traditional garden.

 Mel Bartholomew had just retired as an engineer and decided to take up gardening as a hobby.
 It was only natural that he would apply his analytical skills to the problems he encountered.
 In particular, he found the average gardener was spending hours weeding the big gaps between long rows of plants, creating unnecessary work for themselves.
 It soon became clear that getting rid of rows and using intensive deep beds could dramatically cut the amount of maintenance the garden required.
 Add a one-foot square grid on top, making it easy to space and rotate crops.